 The bichon frise is one of many hypoallergenic dog breeds.
 Their curly hair helps keep dander from escaping into the air where it may trigger allergic reactions in sensitive people.
-This does not mean the dog won't provoke an allergic reaction, but this breed may be suitable for those who are mildly or moderately allergic to dogs.
+This does not mean the dog will not provoke an allergic reaction, but this breed may be suitable for those who are mildly or moderately allergic to dogs.
 Be sure to spend time with a bichon frise before adopting one to see if your allergies are triggered.

 The bichon needs proper training and socialization in order to be happy and well-adjusted.
-Don't make the mistake of skipping these just because the bichon is a small dog.
-This breed tends to learn quickly though some feel that housebreaking may take some extra effort.
+Do not make the mistake of skipping training just because the bichon is a small dog.
+This breed tends to learn quickly, though some feel that housebreaking may take some extra effort.

-As an active little dog, the bichon should get daily exercise.
+As an active little dog, a bichon should get daily exercise.
 Daily walks and fun activities like games are important to keep your bichon mentally and physically stimulated.
 The bichon blitz is a well-known phenomenon when your dog will suddenly dash around the house a minute or two, then settle down.

 Bichons enjoy playing with other dogs and they can get along well with cats and other pets.
 They do well with children who are old enough to understand not to handle a small dog roughly.
 As a small dog, the bichon frise can be injured by rough play.